 “Our goal was to develop a discipline that would help the game grow and that countries could rally around and embrace,” said Scherr.

 It needed to be true to the game of lacrosse but fit within a modern framework emphasizing fan experience and digital consumption.
 Sixes also could increase competition across more federations, in part due to its accessibility with roster and field size that promotes overall lacrosse development.

 “The format is fast-paced, exciting and has lots of goals,” continued Scherr.
 “We’ve seen it become incredibly successful, especially with a thrilling display at The World Games 2022, and we’ve reached broad acceptance in the lacrosse community.”

 Sixteen teams scored over 1,000 goals in 36 games, averaging out to a goal for every 75 seconds of play.
-Japan claimed its first ever senior-level medal with a third-place finish in the men’s competition and Canada swept the gold medals including taking their first senior level gold medal in women’s lacrosse.
+Japan claimed its first ever senior-level championship medal with a third-place finish in the men’s competition and Canada swept the gold medals including taking its first senior-level gold medal in women’s lacrosse.